mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Moving and Transformation of contents is done using tools in Krita.
 You can then find them in the toolbar.
 If you are familiar with the way to move layers in PS by holding down :kbd:`Ctrl`, you can do the same in Krita by pressing the :kbd:`T` key for the move tool (think ‘T’ranslate) or :kbd:`Ctrl + T` for transform tool.

 Press :kbd:`B` to go back to the brush tool when the transformation or translation is done.
-To find how to make advanced deformations using the ‘Transform’ tool, do not right-click on the on-canvas widget: all the option are in the ‘Tool Options’ docker.
+To find how to make advanced deformations using the :guilabel:`Transform` tool, do not right-click on the on-canvas widget: all the option are in the :guilabel:`Tool Options` docker.

-Change can be applied with ‘Enter’ for the Transform tool.
+Changes can be applied with :kbd:`Enter` for the Transform tool.

 .. note::